 What is the responsibility of a woman in this era?
 How can she help her Imam?

-All the individual and social responsibilities that have been commanded in Islam are common between men and women, unless a responsibility does have a certain reason to specify it to one of them.
-As God has determined four responsibilities for human kind and has said: «بِسْمِ اللَّهِ الرَّحْمَٰنِ الرَّحِيمِ وَالْعَصْرِ إِنَّ الْإِنْسَانَ لَفِي خُسْرٍ إِلَّا الَّذِينَ آمَنُوا وَعَمِلُوا الصَّالِحَاتِ وَتَوَاصَوْا بِالْحَقِّ وَتَوَاصَوْا بِالصَّبْرِ» (Asr/ 1-3 ); “In the name of God the most compassionate the most merciful; swear to time that human kind is in loss; except for those who believed and did the good deeds and advised one another to the truth and advised one another to patience.”
-It is clear that “human kind” includes both men and women and therefore four responsibilities mentioned herein applies to both men and women.
-Faith, good deeds, to advise others to the truth and to advise others to patience.
-Therefore all men and women are responsible to become believers firstly, meaning that they accept the faith theoretically and then secondly to practice it, meaning that they perform it and establish it practically and thirdly to advise others to it, meaning that they invite others to this in theoretical aspects and fourthly to advise others to patience, meaning that they invite them to practice patiently based on the truth.
-Therefore accepting the truth and establishing it are their two individual responsibilities and to invite others to these two are their two social responsibilities, such that if they do these tasks they will be released from “loss” and if they do not do it they will remain in loss and there is no difference between men and women in this regard.
+All the individual and social responsibilities that have been legislated in Islam are common between men and women, unless a responsibility which a certain reason exists for it to be assigned to one of the two.
+As God has mentioned four responsibilities for human kind and has said: «بِسْمِ اللَّهِ الرَّحْمَٰنِ الرَّحِيمِ وَالْعَصْرِ إِنَّ الْإِنْسَانَ لَفِي خُسْرٍ إِلَّا الَّذِينَ آمَنُوا وَعَمِلُوا الصَّالِحَاتِ وَتَوَاصَوْا بِالْحَقِّ وَتَوَاصَوْا بِالصَّبْرِ» (Asr/ 1-3); “In the name of God the most compassionate the most merciful; swear to time that human kind is in loss; except for those who believed and did the good deeds and advised one another to the truth and advised one another to patience.”
+It is clear that “human kind” includes both men and women and therefore four responsibilities mentioned herein applies to both men and women: faith, good deeds, to advise others to the truth and to advise others to patience.
+Therefore all men and women are responsible to believe in the truth firstly, meaning that they accept it theoretically and then secondly to practice it, meaning that they perform it and establish it practically and thirdly to advise others to it, meaning that they invite others to accept it in theoretical aspects and fourthly to advise others to patience, meaning that they invite them to act based on the truth.
+Therefore accepting the truth and establishing it are their two individual responsibilities and to advise others to these two are their two social responsibilities, such that if they do these tasks they will be released from “loss” and if they do not do it they will remain in loss and there is no difference between men and women in this regard.

-To conclude, every Muslim do have the responsibility to support Mahdi by doing all legitimate works that he/she can do to an extent that is the requirement for his advent.
-Because the criterion for responsibility in this line is “legitimacy” and “capability” and in this regard there is no difference between men and women, and the quality of supporting Mahdi has been explained in the honorable book “Return to Islam” (page 294).
+To conclude, every Muslim does have the responsibility to support Mahdi by doing all legitimate works that he/she can do to an extent that is the requirement for his advent.
+Because the criterion for responsibility in this line is “legitimacy” and “capability” and in this regard there is no difference between men and women, and the quality of supporting Mahdi in the above-mentioned way, has been explained in the honorable book “Return to Islam” (page 294).

 Mansoor Hashemi Khorasani